nou-ros/pyLab/_05_beautifulSoup/readme.md

 # BeautifulSoup
 > A demo project to test python BeautifulSoup library.

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)

 ## General info
-To scrap web data beautifulSoup is used.
+Monitor the price of wacom touchpad from amazon.

 ## Technologies
 * BeautifulSoup